thecoolwinter/blog/README.md

 # Khan's Blog

 This is open source for fun!
-All issues and PRs will be closed.
+I won't be accepting PRs or issues on styling, but if you find a typo or a bug please let me know!

 ### Prism Config: